California State University, Sacramento: Athletics

 Scholarships are offered in all sports.
 The football and track and field teams compete in Hornet Stadium, baseball at John Smith Field, and the volleyball, men's and women's basketball and gymnastics teams call Colberg Court home, in honor of legendary volleyball coach Debby Colberg.
 The baseball stadium was renamed John Smith Field in 2011 in honor of the long-time head coach.
 Most athletic teams compete in the Big Sky Conference.
 Sacramento State is the only school from California in the Big Sky, which also includes Eastern Washington, Portland State, Idaho State, Northern Colorado, Northern Arizona and Weber State.
 UC Davis and Cal Poly joined the Big Sky for football only in 2012.

 In 2013, the women's rowing team was granted access into an NCAA-affiliated conference, Conference USA (C-USA).
 Previously the team competed in Western Intercollegiate Rowing Association (WIRA) which is not recognized as a conference by the NCAA.
 Effective for the 2013–14 season, along with San Diego State University, the rowing team transferred into C-USA, with 12 rowing members, increasing competition, and providing eligibility for NCAA Championships nationally.
 However, the team only competed for one season in C-USA; it will move along with San Diego State to the American Athletic Conference beginning in 2014–15.

 In 2003 and from 2005 to 2007, the university hosted the NCAA Track and Field Championship at Hornet Stadium.

+In 2026, the university made the jump to the FBS, joining the Mid-American Conference in football, while other sports joined the Big West Conference.